Oz174/CMPN426_Project/CTF/ctf_approaches.md

 ## CTF - 7

-    1. Up till now , Using file analysis we notice there's an audio file embedded
+    1. Using steghide with password HIDING , a text file appeared (Steghide is a windows or linux package)

 ## CTF - 8